Developer

 Permissions control the level of a user's access to the Jira Customer Service Management instance, while roles are how the permissions are assigned to individual users.

-For detailed information on roles and permissions, see Permissions overview and Setting up service desk users.
+For detailed information on roles and permissions, see the Permissions overview and Setting up service project users.

 Permission types